WRITE A REVIEW

 I'm so glad that I got my hands on Zulu!!!
 At first the idea of green n/p didn't appeal to me but when I saw the model on the cover of Sephora's 2007 Holiday catalog wearing the n/p I knew I had to have it!!!
 It is the perfect vampy green.
 It looks black in the bottle unless you look at it up close.
 Like the reviewer below said, it totally reminded me of Elphalba from the play "Wicked" and I wish that I would've had this in time for halloween.
 This is a perfect holiday color not to mention that it is very unique.
 Only thing that I didn't like was the price (I swapped for this b/c I will NEVER pay $15 for a n/p) and the fact that it requires 3 coats for an even application.
 Overall though I love, love, love Zulu and I can't stop staring at my mani!

-The downside of this polish is the first coat applies VERY streaky, which is too bad because it comes out a true emerald green with one coat, but it's simply to messy not to add another coat.
+This is FABULOUS!
+Zulu is a blackened emerald green.
+It looks almost black in dim light, but when you look closer you can see that it is most certainly a sexy, vampy green.
+It reminds me of Elphaba in "Wicked"!The downside of this polish is the first coat applies VERY streaky, which is too bad because it comes out a true emerald green with one coat, but it's simply to messy not to add another coat.
 It would be nice to have the option of wearing this both light and dark.
 Oh well...
 I took off one lippie for that, and also because NARS polish is a bit overpriced at $15 bottle.
 That said, Zulu is quite hard to find now that it is sold out at Sephora and no longer on NARS's website.
 Your best bet for finding this baby is swapping or paying ridiculous amounts on Ebay.
 Still, it's a beauty and definitely worth snatching up if you can find it!

 Are you sure this product is discontinued?